canonical/certification-docs/Policy_Guide.rst

 basis.
 Private certifications are generally used for pending tenders that the Partner wishes to participate in, or for certification on a pre-GA system with the expectation that such certification will be made public after the system GAs.
-If you need a private certification, please contact your account manager for more information.
+If you need a private certification, please contact your Partner Engineer for more information.

 Zero-Day Certification
 ----------------------
-We will allow for "Zero-Day Certification" for a new LTS release.
+We encourage "Zero-Day Certification" for a new LTS release.
 This allows our Partners to advertise certified status on the latest LTS release of Ubuntu Server on the day it is released.
 In order to participate in Zero-Day Certification, the following applies: